rafaellimatecnologia-cloud/qlang-protocol/README.md

 ## Contact

-For questions or inquiries, please reach out to the Q-Lang team at team@qlang.ai.
+For questions or inquiries, please reach out to the Q-Lang team at rafaellimatecnologia@gmail.com